A videographer and cinematographer: What’s the difference?

 I normally work with the client and discuss their vision, outcomes and target viewer, which allows getting everything on paper in our production book document before taking any action.
 From there, we hire specific roles depending on which production positions are required.
 Often, we will need a videographer though frequently, we hire experts in editorial and animation, visual effects or motion graphics.

 For nearly five years now, our company uses a camera that captures in 5K with commercial standards, which is definitely a big jump from the classic news and broadcast production camera setup.

 If you’re looking for a great producer for event videography or incidental video capture of an event or location, give us a call or fire us an email today.
 We are more than happy to work with you.
 The professionalism and passion to create a wonderful product for our clients or audience make us who we are — the best in this business.

 About the Author

-He’s is also certified in digital film, specialized in cinematography.
-He has also a multimedia diploma and is certified in project management at the same time he is a certified business coach.
+Colter is certified in digital film with a specialization in cinematography.
+In addition, he has a multimedia diploma and handles project management and is a certified business coach.

-His main focus is collaborative and custom video production.
-This guarantees lots of customer service and the final product clients are excited to share!
+His main focus is on collaborative and custom video production which guarantees lots of customer service and a final product that clients are excited to share!

-So if you’re looking at working with the great producer for event videography Vancouver, incidental video capture of an event or location.
-Just give us a brief introduction to your project.
-We’ve been doing this for so many years and it’s pretty easy to quickly help.
+If you’re looking at working with a great producer for animated explainer video production, definitely give us a call or fire us an email.
+We’ve been doing this for so many years so it’s pretty easy to quickly help.